 - knowledge of community resources

-(NOTE: techniques used in crisis intervention and trauma debriefing will be addressed in depth in the Conflict, Suicide and Emergency Intervention (CSE-400) course.
+NOTE: techniques used in crisis intervention and trauma debriefing are addressed in Conflict, Suicide and Emergency Intervention (CSE-400).

 2. Ability to work collaboratively with clients through the three phases of counselling:

 - the beginning phase involves: trust building to facilitate disclosures; personal self care plans and support networks; crisis intervention; and goal setting for long term treatment planning.

 - middle phase includes supporting and helping clients work through painful feelings, such as: guilt, shame, and self-destructive behaviors; using cognitive restructuring, and identifying irrational thought patterns.

 - the ending phase to develop healthy relationships, set appropriate boundaries, and achieve closure through confrontation/forgiveness.

 3. Ability to assess the client’s circumstances, identify indications of trauma, and make appropriate referrals to professionals and/or community resources (in cases when the client’s needs for service falls outside the limits of the counsellor’s scope of practice).

 4. Ability to develop treatment plans and prevention programs at the Primary, Secondary and Tertiary levels.